Order to Cash Automation Overview

 6. Cash Application and Reconciliation

 Cash application matches incoming payments to open invoices using remittance data, references, and algorithms.
-High automation rates in the cash apps process reduce unapplied cash and accelerate account reconciliation.
+Modern enterprises increasingly rely on AI-powered cash application software to automate payment matching, reduce unapplied cash, and accelerate reconciliation across multiple ERP systems.

 7. Dispute and Deduction Resolution

-Dispute management governs the deduction process in order to cash, ensuring discrepancies are identified, owned, and resolved efficiently with root-cause visibility.
-This prevents small disputes from stalling large payments.
+Dispute management governs the deduction process in order to cash, ensuring discrepancies are identified and resolved quickly.
+Many enterprises implement deductions management software to streamline dispute tracking, root-cause analysis, and resolution workflows.

 8. Financial Close and Performance Reporting